RRC-ACE-Outreach/TechCamp/TechCamp - Web App/1 Web Programming Demo.md

 ### Adding a Form
 Wouldn’t it be great not to have to edit HTML to add new Pokemon?
 We could have users add Pokemon using a form on the web page.
-That’s what we’re going to add here.
+That’s what we’re going to add here.<br>

 This is “front-end development”; in the next session we will connect the form to a database which will be used to store the Pokemon data!
 (This is the "back-end" part.)